MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 The most common reason for SilentAccountConfig to fail is the credentials are not available to OneDrive.exe without user interaction.
 Proceed with these instructions to determine if this is a problem in your case.

-If you have a machine you think should work with SilentAccountConfig you can manually verify that SSO is working correctly to ensure that the environment is configured correctly.
+If you have a machine, you think should work with SilentAccountConfig you can manually verify that SSO is working correctly to ensure that the environment is configured correctly.

 1. Temporarily force ADAL on by running this command: